WebEssentz/parrot/README.md

 -   **More Grounded Than Google or ChatGPT:** Every claim is directly cited, with no hallucinated URLs.
 Exa Pro is more grounded and up-to-date than Google or ChatGPT search.
 -   **Note:** The standard Exa model is even faster than Exa Pro for pure search.

+---

+## 🚀 2025-06-12: Major Architectural Upgrade: The Semantic Web Agent

+This release marks a fundamental shift from a chatbot to a true AI agent.

 -   **Semantic Navigation:** Avurna no longer just follows links; it uses a fast AI model to understand the *meaning* of links before navigating.
 This allows it to make human-like decisions, avoiding irrelevant rabbit holes and finding information more accurately.
 -   **Multi-Modal Understanding:** Avurna can see images and watch videos on webpages using `gemma-3-27b-it` to analyze content, not just text.